 Bahl & Gaynor Investment Counsel’s co-chairmen and presidents William Bahl and Vere Gaynor opened the firm in 1990.
 The duo has spent an average of nearly 50 years in the financial services industry.
 Although Bahl and Gaynor remain the firm’s principal shareholders, several other principals at the firm now also own shares, making this a largely employee-owned business.

-Bahl & Gaynor boasts such advisory certifications as chartered financial analyst (CFA), chartered investment counselor (CIC), certified financial planner (CFP) and certified public accountant (CPA).
+Bahl & Gaynor boasts such advisory certifications as a chartered financial analyst (CFA), chartered investment counselor (CIC), certified financial planner (CFP) and certified public accountant (CPA).

 Bahl & Gaynor Investment Counsel Client Types and Minimum Account Sizes